 | Medicine Ball Hollow Hold | 20–30 seconds |

-Beginners: Start with exercises 1–3 for the first 3–4 weeks.
-Add exercises 4 and 5 once your lower back stays flat consistently through the first three.
+Beginners: Run exercises 1–3 only for the first 3–4 weeks.
+Add exercises 4 and 5 once your lower back stays flat through every rep of the first three.

-Use a weight you can control through every rep. If lower back contact breaks down mid-circuit, reduce the weight.
-Apply progressive overload by adding one round or increasing ball weight every 2–3 weeks — not both at once.
+Use a weight you can control through the full set.
+If lower back contact breaks mid-circuit, reduce the ball weight.
+Apply progressive overload by adding one round or stepping up ball weight every 2–3 weeks not both at once.

 Frequently Asked Questions